Have your childs' eyes examined with us.

 The Canadian Association of Optometrists recommends that a child have their first exam at 6 months of age.
 A child should have a comprehensive exam by 3 years of age.
 All children should have exams yearly.

-2. What can I expect from a pediatric exam?
+2. What can I expect from a paediatric exam?

 Every pediatric exam is tailored specifically to each child’s abilities and needs.
 Most exams include a variety of tests including vision assessment with complete refraction to determine if a prescription for eyewear is necessary, ocular motility testing, stereopsis and colour vision testing, and an ocular health exam.
 The average pediatric exam lasts approximately 15 minutes.